 - Free carts for transporting your luggage

-How to Get to Tijuana Airport Using the Regular Crossing Instead of the Cross Border Xpress
+How to Get to Tijuana Airport Using the Regular Crossing (San Ysidro Port of Entry) Instead of the Cross Border Xpress

 The Cross Border Xpress is convenient but it is also kind of expensive for what it is.
-If you want to save the $30 on the ticket, you can simply cross into Tijuana for free at the regular crossing then travel to the airport.
-You’ll still have to pay the 500 peso FMM visitors permit fee if you are staying in Mexico for more than 7 days.
+If you want to save the $50 on the ticket, you can simply cross into Tijuana for free at the regular crossing and then travel to the airport.
+You’ll still have to pay the FMM visitors permit fee if you are staying in Mexico for more than 7 days.

 Check out my guide to walking across the border for step-by-step directions.

-After crossing the border, catch a taxi or Uber to the airport.
+After crossing the border, catch a taxi or take an Uber to the airport.
 The ride from the border to the airport takes about 10-15 minutes depending on traffic.
-One way taxi fare should cost about $6-$8.
-Maybe a bit less if you’re a good negotiator.
+One way taxi fare should cost about $6-$9.
 Uber will be slightly cheaper.

-Taxis are no longer allowed to wait at the border, but you can walk to the closest street, Frontera, and flag one down.
-Frontera is the first street you come to after exiting the Mexican immigration building.
-The path leads directly to it.
+After exiting the Mexican immigration building, you can walk about a block to Frontera Street.
+This is the first street you’ll come to.
+Here, you can flag down a taxi or wait for your Uber.
 Taxi drivers will be driving by at all hours of the day and night waiting for passengers.
+You won’t have to wait long.
 The driver will drop you off at departures.

 On the way back, you can catch a taxi from Tijuana airport to the border.
 The price is slightly higher for the airport taxis.
-Uber isn’t allowed to pick up passengers at the airport.
+Uber isn’t allowed to pick up passengers at the airport at this time.

 Is it Safe to Fly out of Tijuana Airport?

 Yes.
 It is perfectly safe to fly out of Tijuana Airport.
 Particularly if you use the Cross Border Xpress.
 In this case, you won’t even have to walk outside.
-The sky bridge leads you directly from a terminal on the US side into the boarding area inside Tijuana Airport.
-The airport itself has 24-hour security.
+The sky bridge leads you directly from the terminal on the US side of the border into the main terminal of Tijuana Airport.
+The airport itself is as safe as any other airport.
 There is no safety risk here.

-If you decide to cross the border at the big Tijuana crossing then take a taxi to the airport, you will have to travel through the city.
+If you decide to cross the border at the main Tijuana crossing and then take a taxi to the airport, you will have to travel through the city.
 While Tijuana is a dangerous city, statistically, this trip is low risk.
+The border area is safe.
+There are police and military patrolling this area at all times.
+The immigration officials are professionals.
+You don’t have to worry about bribes or anything like that.
 From the border, you can catch a taxi or Uber directly to the airport.
 You’ll spend all of 15 minutes in Tijuana.

 For more general safety info, check out my guide to staying safe in Tijuana.